MarkLannen/MART441_Work/FinalProject/README.md

 once the canvas x and y did not start in the top left corner of the screen, then the mouse click coordinates, which do start there, stopped matching up.
 I hadn't anticipated that and just ran out of time to figure out how to fix that issue.
-I'm guessing it would involve somehow querying the size of the viewport and somehow subtracting the distance between the top and left of the screen from the canvas edge and factoring that in to the coordinated returned by the mouse click. (?)
+I'm guessing it would involve somehow querying the size of the viewport and somehow subtracting the distance between the top and left of the screen from the canvas edge and factoring that in to the coordinated returned by the mouse click.
+Or maybe there is a way of orienting the mouse click to the edge of the canvas, no matter where it is on the screen(?)
+Again, just ran out of time to try and look in to that.